Goshik92/fsearch/Readme.md

 # Description
-FastSearch is a project intended to increase speed of string searching by using the FPGA technology.
+FastSearch is a project intended to increase the speed of string searching by using the FPGA technology.

 # Project application
 FastSearch may be used for: